c3333/cpp-docs.de-de/docs/mfc/reference/clistctrl-class.md

 ### <a name="return-value"></a>Rückgabewert

-Die Anzahl der ausgewählten Elemente im Listenansichtssteuerelement.
+Die Anzahl der ausgewählten Elemente im Listenansicht-Steuerelement.

 ### <a name="example"></a>Beispiel